-This web site is dedicated to the men of Lostock Hall, Lancashire, who gave their lives for King and Country in the First World War, and also to those men who served and returned home, and to their families and loved ones.
+This web site is dedicated to the people of Lostock Hall, Lancashire, who made the ultimate sacrifice in two World Wars, and also to those men who served and returned home, and to their families and loved ones.

 Lest we forget.